The price is right: Modeling economic growth in a zero-emission society

-Category: Environment Hits: 3With increasing public awareness of crises associated with degraded environments and mounting pressure to act, governments worldwide have begun to examine environmentally sustainable policies.
+Category: Environment Hits: 9With increasing public awareness of crises associated with degraded environments and mounting pressure to act, governments worldwide have begun to examine environmentally sustainable policies.
 However, there are many questions about whether enacting these policies will negatively affect economic growth.
 Now, a model suggests that sustained GDP growth is possible even after spending to clean up pollution as it is created, providing hope that a zero-emission society is an achievable goal.

 Read more https://www.sciencedaily.com/releases/2021/05/210531120929.htm